bclynch/decorasaurus/README.md

     - Account page similar to S&C with addresses / customer info / etc
 - Moltin Wiring
     - Need add / save / fetch addresses for signed in users
-    - Stripe integration - check
     - Paypal Integration
         - https://forum.moltin.com/t/can-we-get-demo-app-on-nextjs-with-moltin-if-yes-then-how-can-you-please-help-me/809/7
-    - Can grab a user token for accessing addresses and what not and it correctly locks you out from other user's info
-- Ionic -> Material transformation - 1 day 1/1
-    - Integrate material components for buttons and inputs and use going forward
-    - Fix modals / tooltips / popovers
 - Splash page -1 day
 - Wire in Moltin API and see what's left for needs with our own db - 2 day
 - Cart Reference Id: